guoyu07/team-danger-mouse/README.md

 - Start the sonic-pi server (on OSX run `ruby /Applications/Sonic Pi.app/app/server/bin/sonic-pi-server.rb`)
 - Start the bridge: `ruby bridge.rb`

-Send `do` events to app `cfbbdd53d88cd46a7deb` in MT1 in the channel `music` where the data is a list of commands.
-The `full_stop` event stops synthesis.
+Send `client-do` events to app `cfbbdd53d88cd46a7deb` in MT1 in the channel `presence-music` where the data is a list of commands.
+The `client-full_stop` event stops synthesis.

 Commands are: